bandetech/insurance-claim-sample/README.md

 - Search Claims

 Creating a new claim, need to specify 11111111 or 22222222 or 33333333 or 44444444 for policy No. field. (these are prepared by sample-files.)
 Then policy information (First Name, Last name etc.) for policy no will be filled in the form.

+## Caution
+Multi-access/transaction is not considered in this sample.